seanpmaxwell/model-initializer/README.md

 - The array types `string[]`, `boolean[]` etc will only work for single layer arrays.
 If you want to validate a nested array just mark it as an `object[]` and pass your validator function.

 ### checkObj Function
-- Creating validator functions for object properties can get a little tedious, that's why is decided to include the `checkObj` function in addition to `init`. `checkObj` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is absent since we're only dealing with type-validation and not setting any values.
+- Creating validator functions for object properties can get a little tedious, that's why is decided to include the `checkObj` function in addition to `init`. `checkObj` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is not required since we're only dealing with type-validation and not setting any values.
 The quick start above contains an example of `checkObj` in action.
+I've found that the `checkObj` very useful even outside of my database models.
+I use it for validation on the back-end in my routing layer as well for checking incoming API data.

 ### Setting your own time/clone functions
 - I've never created a project that didn't use `moment` and `lodash` so that's what I decided to use, but I've heard some developers fuss that these libraries are overkill or provide way more than what they usually need.
 So if you want to forgo them you will need to pass your own `cloneDeep`, `validateTime`, `toDate` functions to init: